Exlsunshine/consul/website/source/docs/guides/deployment.html.md

 Consul may be deployed in a single physical datacenter or it may span multiple datacenters.

-For a large cluster with a high number of reads and writes, deploying servers in the same physical location improves performance.
-In cloud environments, a single datacenter may be deployed across multiple availability zones i.e. each server in a separate availability zone within a single EC2 instance.
-Consul also supports multi-datacenter deployments via two separate clusters joined by WAN links.
-In some cases, one may also deploy two or more Consul clusters in the same LAN environment.
+A single Consul datacenter includes a set of servers that maintain consensus.
+These are designed to be deployed in a single geographical location to ensure low latency for consensus operations otherwise performance and stability can be significantly compromised.
+In cloud environments, spreading the servers over multiple availability zones within the same region is recommended for fault tolerance while maintaining low-latency and high performance networking.

-The Raft consensus protocol requires low latency connectivity between a single set of servers.
-This may be achieved by locating servers within the same datacenter or across availability zones in a single region (which provides low latency, non-WAN connectivity).
+Consul supports multi-datacenter deployments via federation.
+The servers in each datacenter are joined by WAN gossip to enable forwarding service discovery and KV requests between datacenters.
+The separate datacenters do not replicate services or KV state between them to ensure they remain as isolated failure domains.
+Each set of servers must remain available (with at least a quorum online) for cross-datacenter requests to be made.
+If one datacenter has an outage of the servers, services within that datacenter will not be discoverable outside it until the servers recover.

 ### Single Datacenter